-New Car Protection Insurance
+New Vehicle Protection

-There are some time limits on buying New Car Protection.
-For brand new vehicles, you have 60 days to buy New Car Protection, from when you first insure your new vehicle.
-For newer used vehicles, you have 60 days from when you bought the car.
-Ask your Autopac agent for more details.
+There are some time limits on buying New Vehicle Protection.
+For brand new vehicles, you have 60 days from when you first insure your new vehicle to buy New Vehicle Protection.
+For newer used vehicles, you have 60 days from when you bought the vehicle.

-- Yes, the value of your trade-in is included in your insurable value--the total purchase price is covered.
+Yes, the value of your trade-in is included in your insurable value‒the total purchase price is covered.
 But, we don’t cover any outstanding amounts you may still owe on your previous vehicle.

 - Are rebates and dealer incentives included in the insurable value of my vehicle?